cKlee/ecpo/examples.md

 # Examples for Enumeration and Chronology of Periodicals Ontology (ECPO)

+This examples belong to the [ Enumeration and Chronology of Periodicals Ontology (ECPO) ](ecpo.html).

 In the following examples a hypothetical document ```:Holding``` describes a holding of a periodical held by someone.

 ## Statement for a running chronology